-The property itself is located in a village just outside of Cascais and therefore a perfect base to explore most of the things to do in Cascais and Sintra along the coast as you avoid going through the city traffic.
+Located in a village just outside of Cascais it is the perfect base to explore most of the things to do in Cascais and Sintra along the coast as you avoid going through the city traffic.
 Apart from modern dorms you can also choose to stay in Private Rooms with bathroom ensuite (up to 3 people).
 If you want to be more flexible throughout your stay you should consider renting a car in Lisbon to explore the area properly – however all transfers from and to the villa for the surf classes are included in your stay and UBER is fairly cheap in Portugal too.
 All packages include a solid breakfast every day, even before the sunrise surf session to ensure you don't have to surf with an empty stomach.

 b) Nice Way Cascais (Hostel, Budget)

 As one of the first Hostels in Cascais the Nice Way Hostel quickly became the most popular place to stay for budget travelers and even worked together with Surf Cascais for the first few years.
-Meanwhile both businesses went into different directions – while Surf Cascais focussed on a Surf Camp with a cozy atmosphere, the Nice Way Hostel is the perfect pick for travelers of all sorts and offers a bigger much bigger capacity.
+This Hostel is the perfect pick for travelers of all sorts and offers a bigger capacity.

-The hostel is located in the center of Cascais (10min walk from the train station) and offers dorms as ell as private rooms.
+The Nice Way is located in the center of Cascais (10min walk from the train station) and offers dorms as well as private rooms.
 You can add breakfast for a small additional fee to your stay.

 c) Kavia Hotel (*** Hotel, mid-range)